dwyl/learn-apple-watch-development/ios-sdk/core-data.md

 | learn-hapi | 508 |

-We will want to store this information so that the it isn't lost when the app is closed or cleared from the phones memory.
+We will want to store this information so that the it isn't lost when the app is closed or cleared from the phone's memory.
 We can do this by storing the information using core data.

 ### Initialise Core Data